resilar/HotFinger/README.md

 [DexOS](http://dex-os.github.io/), [KolibriOS](http://www.kolibrios.org/en/),
 [MenuetOS](http://menuetos.net/), ...).
-In other words, FASM is the assembler-of-choice for large x86 assembly projects, while shitty assemblers can be bearable with small projects like single functions.
+In other words, FASM is the assembler-of-choice for large x86 assembly projects, while shitty assemblers can be bearable in small projects like single functions.

 MASM syntax is braindead for obfuscating memory operands (e.g., `LEA` and `offset` stupidity); for fuck's sake, do not hide memory references from the